dtu-energy/cathode-generation-workflow/README.md

 Note:
 - Only VASP is used as the DFT calculator, but others can be added upon request
+- Only four cation (Fe, Mn, Co and Ni) are considered as possible dopants.
+Others can be added upon request
-- Only PO, SiO and SO is considered as anions in stable_calculation.py.
+- Only PO, SiO and SO are considered as anions in stable_calculation.py.
 Others can be added upon request